hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Deem

 Explanation:
-think
+Think.

 For citizens use:
-think
+Think.

 ### Deemed service

 Explanation:
-A court service that the applicant can apply for if their spouse doesn't respond to the divorce application.
+A court service that the applicant can apply for if their spouse doesn't respond to a divorce application.
 The applicant will need to prove that their spouse received the application.

-If granted, the applicant can continue their divorce as if their spouse had responded
+If granted, the applicant can continue their divorce as if their spouse had responded.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Defendant